-Oppenheimer Award-winning playwright and poet Cornelius Eady, and renowned actors Joe Morton and Sally Murphy, reunite for a reading of Eady’s play Brutal Imagination, which premiered at The Vineyard in 2002 and remains a potent examination of racial injustice in America.
-Brutal Imagination is based on Eady’s poem cycle exploring the notorious 1994 incident in which Susan Smith, a white woman from South Carolina, claimed that an African American man had kidnapped her children.
-The FBI searched for the man until Smith confessed the truth: she had invented the man and had drowned the children.
-Brutal Imagination brings this invented man to life and tells the story from his perspective.
-The original Vineyard world-premiere production was directed by Diane Paulus, with original music by Diedre L. Murray.
+Oppenheimer Award-winning playwright and poet Cornelius Eady, and renowned actors Joe Morton and Sally Murphy, reunite for Eady’s play Brutal Imagination, twenty years after first premiering at The Vineyard in 2001.
+A potent examination of racial attitudes in America, Brutal Imagination is based on Eady’s poem cycle exploring the notorious 1994 incident in which a white woman, Susan Smith, from South Carolina, claimed that a Black man had kidnapped her children.
+The FBI searched for the man until Smith confessed that she had invented the Black man and had drowned her children.
+Brutal Imagination, two voices inside one consciousness, brings this invented man to life.
+Directed by Joe Morton, this digitally staged reading includes imaginative video design by Jared Mezzocchi.

 Joe Morton shares, “One of the things that sparked coming back to Brutal Imagination was the Amy Cooper incident when she was using race and the police department as a weapon against a man who was actually doing her no harm.
 It reminded Cornelius and I about what this play is about.”

 “We hope this play will be part of discussions about how we imagine or try to imagine what a future, a multicultural future, looks like,” says Cornelius Eady.
 “That to me is the heart of the struggle.
 This is part of the push that is going on.
 And the arts are part of this push…you have to imagine it before you can walk into it.”